Travel highlights Europe Great Wall of China (World Heritage) Asia America Bus safari in Kruger National Park Africa

 Mehrangarh Fort, Jodhpur

 After a leisurely breakfast, we set out to explore Jodhpur.
 The city, which is surrounded by a ten-kilometre-long wall, combines influences of Indian and Arab culture.
 We stroll through the picturesque narrow alleys.
-Always in view: the mighty Mehrangarh Fort at the gates of the city, perched on a 123 m high rock.
+Always in view: the mighty Mehrangarh Fort at the gates of the city, perched on a 135 yd high rock.
 A fascinating building.
 Not far away is Jaswant Thada, a white marble memorial to Maharajah Jaswant Singh II.

 Day 7: Ranakpur & Jain Temple